-- 1. Go to Network > VLANs > VLAN List.

-- 2. Click Create.

-- 3. In the dialog box that appears, specify the following properties (see Figure 65):

-- a.
-Name: Enter the VLAN name for the external interface-for example, vlanSipExternal.

-- b.
-Tag: 503 (it is set automatically).
+- 1. Go to Network > VLANs > VLAN List. - 2.
+Click Create. - 3.
+In the dialog box that appears, specify the following properties (see the following figure): - a.
+Name: Enter the VLAN name for the external interface--for example, vlanSipExternal. - b.
+Tag: 503 (it is set automatically). - c.

-- c.
 Resources > Interfaces > Untagged: Select 1.3 in the Available section and click the left-pointing arrow button to move it into the Untagged section.

-- 4. Click Finished.